 Ensuring you use sufficient business language and list ample skills on your CV

 Although you want to resist overloading on technical jargon so as not to confuse people, this is still a business related document and therefore should include certain terms and language which demonstrate this.
 Make sure you use terms relevant to your industry or to the industry you wish to work in.
 This can then transfer down to your skills section, where you can feel free to overload on the jargon! (where applicable) This is your chance to list any tools and software you are familiar with and any skills which you feel may be transferable in this role.
 For a BA, this is usually a fairly niche set of skills, incorporating areas such as Agile, Waterfall and PMP among others.
 This will build reassurance for the employer in you as a possible candidate and prove that you are fit for the role so please don’t hesitate to include as many as possible.

 The above are some basic guidelines which you should implement when starting to build or improve on your BA CV.
 Bear in mind that your CV is essentially the initial state of the recruitment process, so if you want to be in with the chance of getting to interview stage then you have to get the foundations right first.
-At Huxley, we pride ourselves on helping candidates putting their best self forward to secure the optimum role for them.
-For further information on the above or to discuss the next step in your career please get in touch with myself at the below contact details.
+At Huxley, we pride ourselves on helping candidates in putting their best self forward to secure the optimum role for them.
+For further information on the above or to discuss the next step in your career please get in touch with visit our jobs page here or get in touch at the below details.